> Posted by Victoria White

 Responsibly serving the hundreds of millions of Indians who still lack access to these tools will require capital, trial and error, technological innovation, and regulatory adjustments, as well as formalized commitments to consumer protection—such as those currently occurring through the newly launched Smart Campaign, a worldwide campaign for consumer protection in microfinance that has attracted more than 750 signatories to date.
 The Smart Campaign’s principles of client protection include helping clients to avoid over-indebtednessand ensuring ethical staff behavior.

-Victoria White is a vice president at ACCION International and the program manager for ACCION’s India operations.
+Victoria White is a vice president at Accion and the program manager for ACCION’s India operations.